inmanta/inmanta-dashboard/README.md

 }])
 ```

-6. include the javascript file in index.html
-7. add a dependency to the module (ImperaApp.XView) in app.js
+6. add a dependency to the module (ImperaApp.XView) in app.js
-8. in the body, the expected html structure is
+7. in the body, the expected html structure is
   * Breadcrumb
   * Header
   * Details